-- While microbiome manipulation is attracting considerable attention, there is a significant necessity to identify the right patient and donor for applying Fecal Microbiota Transplantation for Inflammatory Bowel Disease.
+- While microbiome manipulation is attracting considerable attention, there is a significant necessity to identify the right patient and donor for applying Fecal Microbiota Transplantation for Inflammatory Gastroenterology.

 - Finally, there is an important need to prevent/treat colitis as a treatment-limiting complication of new anti-cancer drugs.

 Tackling these unmet needs are core to the complementary aims of the Inflammatory Gastroenterology theme and will allow the NIHR Biomedical Research Centre to deliver internationally competitive, NIHR funded, Industry relevant, and for patient benefit research.
 The aims for the Inflammatory Gastroenterology theme are as follows: